Fee Schedule and Payment

 2012-2013 Fee Schedule (pdf)

-Fees and charges are payable on the first day of each term.
-Students can make payments via cash, check, or credit card (Visa, MasterCard, or Discover) from the campus portal, My O-Zone.
-Parents who wish to be able to pay their student's tuition online should have their student set them up as an authorized user on the payment system.
+Fees and charges are payable two weeks prior to the first day of each term.
+Students can make payments via cash, check, or credit card (Visa, MasterCard, or Discover) from the online payment system ePay.
+Parents who wish to be able to pay their student's tuition online should have their student set them up as an authorized user on the ePay system.

 At the time a student formally registers for classes, either by signing and submitting the appropriate registration forms to the Registrar's Office, or by registering online, the student agrees to: